denver1117/classificator-server/README.md

 ### Features
 - Easy build and install
-  - Build web server and fully functional web based UI with a single pip install
+  - Build web server and fully functional web based UI with a single command
   - Includes cleanup daemon to purge files on the server and periodically restart
 - More features for the end user
   - Use HTML forms to build configuration from the UI rather than generating a JSON object